The Day the Clown Cried: Viewings and footage

-Fans and critics alike hope for the film's eventual release.
-The Jerry Lewis official museum website (archived) states: "The film has been tied up in litigation ever since, and all of the parties involved have never been able to reach an agreeable settlement.
+In 1972, Flemish public service broadcaster BRT aired a documentary on the film as part of the show Première-Magazine.
+It included behind-the-scenes footage shot in a Paris circus and some takes with sound from the film.
+They re-released it 40 years later, in 2012.
+That same year, the Jerry Lewis official museum website stated: "The film (is) tied up in litigation... and all of the parties involved have never been able to reach an agreeable settlement.
 Jerry hopes to someday complete the film, which remains to this day a significant expression of cinematic art, suspended in the abyss of international litigation".